TB Screening (Skin)

 Use illegal drugs

-Live or work in a place with a higher rate of TB infection.
-This may be a prison or
+Live or work in a place with a higher rate of TB infection, such as a prison or nursing

-Need to start a medicine or medicines that suppress your immune system
+Need to start a medicine that suppresses your immune system

-Recently emigrated from areas where TB is more common, such as some Eastern European
+Recently emigrated or traveled to areas where TB is more common, such as some Eastern

-If you are a healthcare worker, you might have this test periodically as part of your
+Are a healthcare worker, and need this test as part of your facility's infection control

 What other tests might I have along with this test?

-available for TB, but only one screening test will be recommended by your healthcare
+but only one screening test will be recommended by your healthcare provider, based

 What do my test results mean?

-If you have no reaction, the skin test is considered negative, and you are not likely
+If you have no reaction, the skin test is negative, and you are not likely to have

 How is this test done?

-injected into your skin.
-A circle is drawn around the injection site with long-lasting
+forearm.
+A circle is drawn around the injection site with long-lasting ink.
+You need

-ink.
-You need to return to the testing site after 48 to 72 hours to be examined by
+to return to the testing site after 48 to 72 hours to be examined by a healthcare

 Does this test pose any risks?

-When the needle pricks your arm, you may feel a slight stinging sensation or pain.
+When the needle pricks your arm, you may feel a slight sting or pain.
+Afterward, the

 You cannot get TB from the skin test.